CartoDB/documentation/app/content/carto-user-manual/tutorials/identifying_marketing_target_area_based_merchant_sentiment_data.md

 10. We can see that there are, as expected, a lot of areas of interest in the center, but also some areas in the suburbs.
 Let's introduce some widgets to explore further.

-    Let´s create a histogram filter for the index score, one for coffee sentiment, one for footfall, one for the reviews volume.
+    Let's create a histogram filter for the index score, one for coffee sentiment, one for footfall, one for the reviews volume.
 Go to widgets, and select layer "Index score".
 Create a widget according to the configuration seen below.

     ![Index score widget](/img/cloud-native-workspace/tutorials/tutorial18_map_cpg_sentiment_index_score_widget.png)